 You do not need to book in advance, just choose a meditation class near you and pay when you arrive.
 If you would like more information or help, please contact us.

 Q: I’m new and curious about meditation.
 Which class should I go to first?

 General Program classes are a wonderful opportunity to learn about Buddhist teachings, meditation and practice.
 The range of topics includes Buddhist view, understanding the mind, improving relationships, letting go of anger, understanding karma, and more.
-General program classes meet Tuesday evenings.
-We also have a 30 minute meditation class that meets at HWY 108 4410, 50th St. in Lubbock.
-See the menu listing of classes on the left.
+General program classes meet Tuesday evenings from 6:30pm-7:45pm.

 Q: How long are classes?